tilemill-project/tilemill/_posts/docs/manual/0202-05-01-exporting.md

 ## MBTiles

 Use MBTiles to export your project as a pannable, zoomable map just like the preview you see in TileMill.
-You can upload MBTiles to [TileStream](http://mapbox.com/tilestream/) for hosting on the web, transfer them to [MapBox for iPad](http://mapbox.com/ipad/) for presentations or manipulate them with a variety of [other tools](https://github.com/mapbox/mbtiles-spec/wiki/Implementations).
+You can upload MBTiles to [MapBox Hosting](http://mapbox.com/hosting/) or [TileStream](http://mapbox.com/tilestream/) for hosting on the web, transfer them to [MapBox for iPad](http://mapbox.com/ipad/) for offline access or for presentations, or manipulate them with a variety of [other tools](https://github.com/mapbox/mbtiles-spec/wiki/Implementations).

 ## PNG